inpe-cdsr/catalog/README.md

 }
 ```

+Existing volumes in development mode:

+  - `/bdc-stac-compose`: this folder needs to point to the [stac-compose](https://github.com/dgi-catalog/stac-compose) source code, that is the [root](https://github.com/dgi-catalog/stac-compose) folder.

 Environment variables file is named as `./env/stac_compose.env` and its variables are:

 - `PORT`: which port the server will run inside the Docker container.